ridzuan5757/project-gorilla/sprints/sprint 6/kubernetes_attributes_processor.md

 incoming request's IP address, but different rules can be configured.
 Since the processor uses the kubernetes API, a role permission would be required.

+# Motivation
+The implementation of Kubernetes Attributes processor will:
+- Interact with the Kubernetes API to fetch metadata about pods, nodes, and other Kubernetes resources
+- Enrich incoming telemetry data with relevant Kubernetes attributes
+- Provide flexible configuration options for customization
+- Implement efficient caching mechanisms to optimize performance and reduce API calls
+- Support various authentication methods for Kubernetes API access

+# Specification
 The following attributes are added by default:
 - `k8s.namespace.name`
 - `k8s.pod.name`